 Hungary has a well-connected and integrated public transport network, and each city has its own ticketing system and services.
 Buses run in all cities, trolleybuses, trams, and night buses in bigger cities, and you can also find metro services, suburban railway lines (called HÉV), and boat services in Budapest.
 For Budapest Public Transportation (BKK) you can buy tickets from newspaper kiosks, stations, or vending machines.
-If you prefer online solutions, you can also buy mobile tickets through different apps who are in contract with BKK, such as the Simple app.
+If you prefer online solutions, you can also buy mobile tickets through apps, such as the BudapestGO mobile app, which is also suitable for journey planning in Budapest, and you can also find updates on scheduled departure times!

-For journey planning in Budapest use the BKK Futár app where you can always find updates on scheduled departure times!
 Single tickets are only valid for one journey without transfer, so if you need to change, you will need to validate multiple tickets.
 However if you travel by metro you can change between the various metro lines with a single ticket too.
 If you regularly use public transportation, it is worth buying a monthly or yearly pass.

 If you like to travel within the country, you can either opt for coaches or take a train.
 Public transport couches are operated by the bus company, Volánbusz and the trains are run by the Hungarian public railway network called MÁV.
 You can buy coach tickets at the bus station or from the driver upon boarding.
 Train tickets can be bought at the train station or online through the MÁV app.
-Students with a valid student card are entitled to half-price fare rates for all kinds of public transport.
+Students with a valid student card are entitled to discounted fare rates for all kinds of public transport.